 You can also feel free to join the RCIA Process at any point in the year.
 We’ll pair you up with an individual mentor who can get to know your story and help you make the next right steps depending your desire!

 Where do you meet?
 We meet at St. Mary’s Parish in Altoona, WI (1812 Lynn Avenue).
 Park in the lot and enter through the main church entrance.
 As soon as you walk in, the Conference Room is on your right.
 That’s where we’ll be having most of our classes and gatherings.

 Who’s on the RCIA Team?
-There are others who aren’t on this list yet, but you can find pictures and biographies for all of the RCIA Core Team members on the St. Mary’s website RCIA page.
-Click here!
+There are others who aren’t on this list yet, but you can find pictures and biographies for most of the RCIA Core Team members by scrolling below!